Diffeomorphic solutions of Ahlfors-Hopf equations: Abstract

 \section{Abstract}

-Here we advance the study of boundary the value problem for extremal functions of mean distortion and the associated Teichm\"uller spaces interpolating between the classical examples of extremal quasiconformal mappings, and the more recent approach through harmonic mappings (of extreme Dirichlet energy).
-In this paper we focus on the Alhfors-Hopf differential
+{ We consider the boundary the value problem for extremal functions of $L^p$-mean distortion and the associated Teichm\"uller spaces, interpolating between classical extremal quasiconformal mapping, and recent approachs through harmonic mappings (of extreme Dirichlet energy).
+This directly leads to the $L^p$-Teichm\"uller theory of Riemann surfaces of finite area.
+Here, given convex increasing $\mA$, we focus on the Alhfors-Hopf differential -9pt